-In order to support the efforts of the Québec Government to contain the spread of the coronavirus ("COVID-19") and to protect the health and safety of its shareholders, employees, families and others who usually attend such meeting, this year there will be no physical Meeting location.
-The Meeting will be conducted by way of a live audio webcast through a virtual platform with integrated slides and real-time balloting.
-We hope that hosting a virtual meeting will increase participation by our Shareholders, as it will enable Shareholders to more easily attend the Meeting regardless of their geographic location.
+Due to the evolving guidelines from the national public health and the Québec Government of the ongoing impact of the coronavirus ("COVID-19"), the Meeting will be conducted by way of a live audio webcast through a virtual platform with integrated slides and real-time balloting in order to protect the health and safety of its shareholders, employees, families and others who usually attend such meeting.
+We hope that hosting a virtual meeting will increase participation by our Shareholders, as it will enable Shareholders to more easily attend, securely vote and ask questions at the Meeting regardless of their geographic location.
 Shareholders will not be able to physically attend the Meeting.
 Even if you plan on attending the Meeting, we nonetheless recommend to vote prior to the Meeting in order to tabulate your vote in advance.